MaorBer/EX2_OS/README.md

     ```

 ## Notes
-- Replace `"./ttt 123456789"` with the actual command you want to run.
-- Ensure the `run_commands` file is properly set up with all the necessary commands.
+- Please run the commands as requested and all the examples from the task with combination of the original netcat as a server/client when needed.

 ## Authors: